 When calculating the threshold selected as the alert’s condition, the ranking data for the last ranking update completed is compared with the data from the previous update.

 Like I mentioned earlier, the alerting system can help you spot new growth opportunities.
-For instance, you can spy on your competitors and discover the SERP Features they achieved and concentrate your efforts there.
+For instance, you can perform a competitor analysis and discover the SERP Features they achieved and concentrate your efforts there.

 If I want to get notified when one of my competitors gains a given SERP Feature, the alert configuration may look something like this: